aws-samples/news-clustering-and-summarization/README.md

 ![demo](artifacts/demo.gif)

 The demo demostrates the solution by sending articles to the Kinesis stream, and waiting those articles to be clustered and summarized.
+The solution will begin clustering once it hits 500 articles (this can be changed).
 The web UI gets updated every 5 seconds reading the DynamoDB table which contains the clusters, articles and summaries.

 ## Tool Versions <a name="Versions"></a>